Meet the Team at Arnot Heffernan Slobodian Law Office

 Dan has been an active volunteer in a variety of community organizations and events:

 Brent has a practice primarily focused on criminal law litigation.
-He has appeared in the Provincial Court of Saskatchewan as well as at the Court of Queen’s Bench in numerous locations across the province.
+He has appeared within the Provincial Court of Saskatchewan as well as at the Court of King’s Bench in numerous jurisdictions within the province.
 Brent also maintains a general practice which includes family law, family services or child protection law, and wills and estates.

 Brent has been a member of the Trial Lawyers of Saskatchewan and the Collaborative Lawyers of Saskatchewan, receiving his training to become a collaborative lawyer in 2010, and is a member of the local Prince Albert Bar Association.

 Daniel attended the University of Saskatchewan to obtain his undergraduate degree, receiving his Bachelor of Arts in Political Studies.
 Daniel then moved to Halifax, Nova Scotia to study law at Dalhousie University in 2014 and received his Juris Doctor in 2017.
 Daniel completed his Articles with Arnot Heffernan Slobodian in 2018 and is continuing to develop his practice with the firm.

 Daniel enjoys a general practice of law.
 He began helping people while he was in law school by volunteering time at a legal clinic run by students and supervised by lawyers.
 He offers a listening ear, and provides straight forward advice.
 He is comfortable in the court room, but also a skilled negotiator focused on the best results for you.
 Daniel enjoys the outdoors, particularly our beautiful lakes and camping areas.
 Daniel is interested in history and visiting historic sites.

 Since coming to Prince Albert Daniel has become involved in the community through the Kinsmen Club of Prince Albert and is a member of the Board of Directors for the Mann Art Gallery.